 I adored my new principal, and I appreciated the opportunity she gave me to serve with freedom at my new school with my gifts within the arts.
 I enjoyed meeting all the friendly faces at our school’s faculty and staff orientation meeting.
 I was pumped in being ready to teach school for fall; the added bonus was that three of my children were going to join me in being apart of the school making it easier for us as a family with all the school logistic.
 I wouldn’t have thought after saying, ” See you later!” to the school’s secretary that I would be involved in a serious car accident a week before I started my first job as a middle school teacher.
 The busybee in me bounced back against doctor’s orders in a few hours despite the accident to join my husband who had our oldest two children at a sickle cell conference in Tennessee where I was also scheduled to speak.
 Thankfully, none of the kids were in our van at the time of the accident.
 My twins were safe in Atlanta with my mom close to the airport where I left the hospital to see 2/4 of my children since at this dire time we were literally all over the place.

 The balancing act of being a working mother, a wife/ caregiver to a spouse living with sickle cell, caring for an autistic child, co-parenting with my son, and managing the household duties begin taking a toll.
 Our marriage was far from perfect, but the long distance spun our marriage into a deeper nose dive.
 The cost of driving over two hours back and forth was hard on our wallets and our cars.
 We both received two separate speeding tickets on two separate commutes.
-My husband begin to work a second job as well in occasionally staying in the city to work on weekends to make extra money, while he additional devoted a lot of his spare time in dedication to advocacy for sickle cell.
+My husband begin to work a second job as well in occasionally staying in the city to work on weekends to make extra money, while he additional devoted a lot of his spare time in dedication advocacy for sickle cell organizations.
 Our attempt in staying connected through phone calls, texts, and video chats were good at first, yet they later became less frequent.
 Our long distance conversations became more task driven, dry, and there was a sense of frustrating resentment that was far from lubby dubby couple’s talk.
 It was a small spat through a miscommunication of understanding that he wasn’t coming home for a weekend that opened a honest conversation of where we were as a couple along with where we were heading.
 There are sadly many factors beyond long distance that brought our marriage to a close that in respect to my ex and our children I choose not to disclose in writing at this time since the process of our divorce proceedings are ongoing.
-It was two weeks before Christmas that I learned via a Marco Polo message before work that our marriage was over in being irreconcilable in announcement of divorce.
+It was two weeks before Christmas that I learned via a Marco Polo message before work that our marriage was over in being irreconcilable broken in announcement of divorce from my husband.
 There wasn’t going to be a ten year anniversary renewal of our vows, but the two of us sitting with attorneys in front of a judge as if we were total strangers.
 We’re amicable on the surface with no heated arguments, custody battles, and ugly “public” shots of one another’s character in front of the children.
 However, the truth is ending a ten year marriage with four children hurts deep.
 We both have our personal grievances on the why and how our marriage ended, but I seek no ill will in playing the game for bandaid satisfaction for public sympathy.
 My acceptance however of our marriage ending doesn’t take away the pain it feels inside though.

 When It Rains It Pours